| Why You Need Title Insurance When you buy a home, you want to be certain that it is safely yours.

 the protection of title insurance, you'll be in jeopardy of losing

-The homeowner was a widow with seven sons.
+your investment.
+Examples of Why You Need Title Insurance The Walking Corpse The homeowner was a widow with seven sons.
 One of her offspring,

 the captain of a fishing vessel, had not been heard from for many

+years.
+Presumed lost at sea, he was declared legally dead.
 When the widow passed away, her six remaining sons inherited her

 home.
 It was an attractive house, and they put it on the market

+at a modest price to facilitate settlement of the estate.
+Recognizing a bargain, the Montgomerys bought the property.
 They were delighted with their new home - until the long lost sea

 captain returned from the dead.
 It turned out the widow's missing